mwdossantos/kb-86/docs/week-6-research-and-planning.md

 * The data that I will be working with
 * The needs for the application
-* The goals for the application
+* The goal for the application

 #### The data I will be working with
 As I have defined above, the problem describes that there are a lot of planets and information that comes with them.
 This means that I will need to gather information about the planets I want to include in the application.
 That is the data.